bparanj/crystal/electronics/design/magnetic-field.md

 - Less energy loss in conversion
 - Nearly instant response time

-The main disadvantage is that it requires special equipment (like superconducting coils) to maintain the magnetic field efficiently.
+The disadvantage is that it requires special equipment (like superconducting coils) to maintain the magnetic field efficiently.